SuperTapood/Cudheart/README.md

 - [ ] test
 - [ ] remove all the useless overloads
 - [ ] fix docs in ndarray vector and matrix
+- [ ] organise the function in matrix ndarray and vector